Centre for Epidemiology Versus Arthritis PhD studentships

-The Arthritis Research UK Centre for Epidemiology addresses clinically important questions in musculoskeletal disease that require a robust epidemiological approach.
+The Centre for Epidemiology Versus Arthritis addresses clinically important questions in musculoskeletal disease that require a robust epidemiological approach.

-Generous support from Arthritis Research UK allows us to offer fully-funded PhD studentships at The University of Manchester.
+Generous support from Versus Arthritis (formerly Arthritis Research UK) allows us to offer fully-funded PhD studentships at The University of Manchester.

 Eligibility and how to apply

 Applicants for these studentships must be from the UK/EU and should hold (or be about to obtain) a minimum Upper Second undergraduate degree in a related subject area.
-The funding covers fees and stipend at RCUK rate for three years.
+The funding covers fees and stipend at the UKRI rate for three years.

-Informal enquires may be made to the supervisor.
+Informal enquiries may be made to the supervisor.
 You should apply online, selecting Epidemiology as the PhD programme on the online application form.

 For further information on the required documents to include with your application, see How to apply.

 Applications for 2020 are now closed.
 Applications will re-open in October 2020.

 If you have any queries, please contact the Doctoral Academy Admissions team at firstname.lastname@example.org or call 0161 275 5230.